Mobinexbiz/plugin-calendar-android/README.md

 ####Can change previous and next month button images

 You should copy the images you want to use under `\resources\Images\android` folder in your project.
-You sould provide required images for every screen dpi supported.
-You do not need to use file extansions.
+You should provide required images for every screen dpi supported.
+You do not need to use file extensions.
 Give only file name itself.

 You should call `setNextImage` and `setPreviousImage` before adding calendar view or showing calendar dialog.